WATTx/code-challenges/swe-challenge.md

 ## Heating Control

 For this task, you will need to prototype a simple heating control service.

-Imagine that you have a single room where you can control a radiator valve and a few temperature sensors installed there.
+Imagine that you have a single room with a few temperature sensors installed there and a radiator valve you can control.

+Your task is to keep the room temperature at 22C by setting the valve openness from 0 (fully closed) to 100 (fully open).
+The current room temperature is indicated by sensor readings.

 The temperature sensors send the readings periodically to the mqtt topic.

-Your task is to keep the room temperature at 22C (as indicated by sensor readings) by setting the valve from 0 (fully closed) to 100 (fully open).

-You should set the valve by sending a specific message to a specific mqtt topic.
+You can set the valve openness by sending a specific message to a specific mqtt topic.

 ### Input

-You will use the periodic temperature readings on the topic `/readings/temperature` in the json format:
+You get the periodic temperature readings on the topic `/readings/temperature` in the json format:

 ```json